Omni Calculator logo

 Alright, that should be enough of a description for now.
 It's time to get back to mathematics and try simplifying logs using concrete formulas.
 We'll take on some gruesome expressions that involve logs and learn to write the expressions as a single logarithm.

 As we've mentioned in the first section, logarithms are the inverse operation to exponents.
-Therefore, it should come as no surprise that the properties of the two are quite connected: in particular to multiplying and dividing exponents.
+Therefore, it should come as no surprise that the properties of the two are quite connected, particularly in terms of multiplying and dividing exponents.

 Let us begin by mentioning one log property that our condense logarithms calculator doesn't use — the change of base formula.
 It allows us to switch from one log basis to another, but at a price — we get a quotient of two expressions from a single one.
 If you'd like to see the specifics, make sure to check out Omni Calculator's change of base formula calculator.